Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Kinetic Langevin Dynamics

-\end{theorem} \begin{remark} The modified Euclidean norm has now been chosen to be stepsize dependent and is needed to eliminate the corresponding dependency of the stepsize on the strong convexity constant $m$.
-We note that that simply choosing $b = 1/\gamma$ does not result in a norm which guarantees a stepsize restriction which is independent of $m$, as is clear from the motivation of the construction of our choice of $b$.
-When $b \neq h/(1-\eta)$ one can always choose $m$ small enough such that $AC - B^{2}$ is not positive definite.
+where $a = \frac{1}{M}$ and $b = \frac{h}{1-\eta}$ and $ c\left(h\right) = \frac{h^{2}m}{4\left(1 - \eta\right)}. $ \end{theorem} \begin{remark} The modified Euclidean norm has now been chosen to be stepsize-dependent and is needed to eliminate the corresponding dependency of the stepsize on the strong convexity constant $m$.
+We note that simply choosing {$a = 1/M$ and} $b = 1/\gamma$ does not result in a norm which guarantees a stepsize restriction which is independent of $m$, as is clear from the motivation of the construction of our choice of $b$. {This is due to the fact that one of the eigenvalues of $AC-B^{2}$ for BAO will be of the form $\mathcal{O}(m) - (b(1-\eta) - h)^{2} > 0$.
+Therefore if one fixes $h$ one can make $m$ sufficiently small for contraction not to occur.}

 We also point out that the stepsize restriction implicitly implies that $\gamma^{2}$ is larger than some constant factor multiplied by $M$.
-Further, for large $\gamma$ (for example $\gamma \geq 5\sqrt{M}$) we have convergence for stepsizes independent of the size of $\gamma$ (for example $h < 1/8\sqrt{M}$), which improves on the results of \cite{sanz2021wasserstein}. \end{remark}
+Further, for large $\gamma$ (for example $\gamma \geq 5\sqrt{M}$) we have convergence for stepsizes independent of the size of $\gamma$ (for example $h < 1/8\sqrt{M}$). {The weakest stepsize restrictions for a kinetic Langevin discretization in the literature are those of \cite{sanz2021wasserstein}, which scale like $1/\gamma$.
+By contrast, for schemes which have stepsize restrictions independent of the friction parameter, $\gamma$ will have an increased stability property, which may be useful in practice.} \end{remark}

 \begin{example} \textit{An example to illustrate the tightness of the restrictions on the stepsize $h$ and the restriction on the friction parameter $\gamma$.} We consider the anisotropic Gaussian distribution on $\mathbb{R}^{2}$ with potential $U: \mathbb{R}^{2} \mapsto \mathbb{R}$ given by $U(x,y) = \frac{1}{2}mx^{2} + \frac{1}{2}My^{2}$.
 By computing the eigenvalues of the transition matrix $P$ (for contraction) we can see for what values of $h$ contraction occurs.
 For BAO we have that